alexh205/alexh205/README.md

 ![gitHub Banner 2](https://github.com/alexh205/alexh205/assets/95322089/48dc5998-4493-40af-95c0-2d14a365567b)

-#### I'm Alex Hunt, a skilled Software Engineer 👨‍💻 based in Pennsylvania, USA.
+#### My name is Alex Hunt, and i'm skilled Software Engineer 👨‍💻 based in Pennsylvania, USA.
 I have a passion for problem-solving and a drive to constantly excel and learn.
 I approach challenges with creativity and ingenuity, seeking innovative solutions.
 With a focus on continuous growth, I constantly expand my knowledge and stay up-to-date with the latest advancements in the software development industry.

 <img src="https://github.com/SP-XD/SP-XD/blob/main/images/dev-working_rounded.gif?raw=true" href="https://github.com/sp-xd" alt="CoDiNg RocKs"  width="70%"/><br>